BDC Hamburger Icon

 Static IP Address

-With AT&T, a static IP address is a standard feature with the dedicated internet plans and an optional add-on feature with the fiber plans.
-Static IPs can be purchased in blocks of 8, 16, 32, 64 and 128; however, you will need three static addresses for your base address, gateway and broadcast address, meaning three of your block addresses will not be usable.
-Still, we like that static IP addresses are automatically included with AT&T’s dedicated internet service, as some providers charge extra for those.
+With AT&T, a static IP address is a standard feature with dedicated internet plans and an optional add-on with fiber plans.
+Static IPs can be purchased in blocks of eight, 16, 32, 64 or 128.
+You’ll need three static addresses for your base address, gateway and broadcast address, however, which means three of your block addresses won’t be usable.
+Still, we like that static IP addresses are automatically included with AT&T’s dedicated internet service, since some providers charge extra for them.

 Internet Backup Add-On

 AT&T’s fiber customers can add an emergency backup service to their package in case of a power outage.
-This add-on service for fiber users keeps critical connections active through a battery-powered backup router with up to 24 hours of power.
-Once your fiber connection is restored, your internet service will automatically revert to its standard configuration.
+The add-on keeps critical connections active through a battery-powered backup router with up to 24 hours of power.
+Once your fiber connection is restored, your internet service automatically reverts to its standard configuration.

-FYI: AT&T’s 24-hour backup power exceeds other providers we reviewed by 8 hours, another way the company sets itself apart from rivals.
+AT&T’s 24-hour backup power exceeds other providers we reviewed by eight hours — another way the company stands out from the competition.

-AT&T Internet for Business is split between three product categories: dedicated internet, business fiber and wireless broadband internet.
-Each includes a number of tiers differentiated by speed, price, terms and available features.
+Each includes several pricing tiers differentiated by speed, terms and available features.
 As with all business ISPs, your specific options and costs will depend on your service address.
-For the purpose of our review, we gathered pricing information from a qualifying address in Southern California.

 Dedicated Internet